am225723/couplestherapy/design_guidelines.md

 **NEW: Vibrant Multi-Color System**

-The ALEIX color scheme uses a vibrant, energetic palette that conveys hope, growth, connection, and joy—essential qualities for relationship building.
-Unlike traditional healthcare blues, ALEIX embraces warmth and vitality through strategic use of complementary colors.
+The ALEIC color scheme uses a vibrant, energetic palette that conveys hope, growth, connection, and joy—essential qualities for relationship building.
+Unlike traditional healthcare blues, ALEIC embraces warmth and vitality through strategic use of complementary colors.

 **Primary Color Spectrum:**